MrMicky-FR/FastBoard/README.md

 ```

 ## TODO
-* Deploy to a maven repo
+* Deploy to an other maven repo